greenlight-biosciences/Template_repository/README.md

 A step by step instructions of how to run the script/pipeline

+#### Quick example

+A simple example to show how the script/tool works

 ## Deployment

 Add additional notes about how to deploy this on a live system

 ## Authors